zulaica/erased-files-dot-biz/README.md

 ## Scripts

 - `npm run dev`
-  - Launches the Python http server serving files from the `/source` directory
+  - Launches the `browser-sync` server, serving files from the `/source` directory
 - `npm run build`
   - Processes and bundles the site into the `/release` directory suitable for deploying to production